adetalhouet/ocp-gitops/ztp/README.md

 TBD

 ## Requirements on the hub cluster <a name="hubcluster"></a>
 The assumption is the cluster is __not__ deployed on bare metal.
-If that's the case, then this blog isn't for you.
+If that's the case skip the Ironic and Metal3 portion.

 In my case, my hub cluster is deployed in AWS.
 As it isn't a bare metal cluster, you don't have the Ironic and Metal3 pieces, so we will deploy them ourselves.